SeanNoe/Inversionson/README.md

 lasif init_project LASIF_PROJECT
 ```

+Get the data files from the remote machine.
+The full dataset is roughly 11 TB.
+Therefore, we only get the essential information to select Mini-Batches etc., while the receiver and waveform information is processed on the remote.

 ```
 # Copy the empty earthquake files to the local machine
 scp daint:'/project/s1238/snoe/empty_earthquakes/EARTHQUAKES/*.h5' LASIF_PROJECT/DATA/EARTHQUAKES/.
 ```

+Bathymetry and Topography are vital for correct waveform simulations.
+Get a copy of the files from the remote.
+To deal here with high-resolved data, therefore the files are ~2 GB each.
+Strictly, for the tutorial, not the best resolution is needed, so feel free to download any of the other files in the remote folder.

 ```
 # Get a copy of the bathymetry and topography files